UV and IR quantum-spacetime effects for the Chandrasekhar model: Introduction

 \section{Introduction}

 Over the last decade a few experimental/observational contexts have been identified in which remarkably some ultrasmall effects introduced at the Planck scale, of the type that can be of interest for the study of the quantum-gravity problem, could be tested (see, {\it e.g.}, Refs.~\cite{grbgac,kifune,biller,gacNature1999,gacPiranPRD,jaconature,PiranNeutriNat,gacPolonpapLRR}).
 This had a significant impact on the perspective adopted by many of those studying the quantum-gravity problem, especially in light of the fact that up to the mid 1990s it was instead assumed as a given that the smallness of the characteristic distance scale of quantum gravity, the ``Planck length" $L_P \sim 10^{-35}m$, would render these effects forever inaccessible.
 While this is certainly exciting, it should be stressed that the very few examples of tests of Planck-scale physics that have been identified so far provide us only with opportunities to explore the Planck-scale regime in a rather limited way.
-In particular, most of these tests involve (more or less directly) the laws of propagation of free particles in vacuum, and therefore provide only a rather narrow window on the quantum-gravity realm.

-The recent paper in Ref.~\cite{Camacho}, by Camacho, could be rather relevant for these concerns, since it focuses on a context that has very limited overlap with the properties of free particles in vacuum: Camacho considers the implications of possible Planck-scale modifications of the energy-momentum ``dispersion" relation for the analysis of the Chandrasekhar model~\cite{Chandrasekhar} of white dwarfs.
-And the results of the preliminary analysis reported by Camacho in Ref.~\cite{Camacho} were rather exciting, since they provided evidence of a rather striking amplification of the Planck-scale effects in the limit in which the mass of the white dwarf approaches the Chandrasekhar limit.

-Due to the preliminary nature of Camacho's investigation it remained unclear whether this amplification could be turned into a resource from a phenomenology perspective, and also the nature (conceptual origin) of the mechanism producing such a large amplification was not explored.
-But clearly the encouragement those preliminary results provided for the prospect of testing Planck-scale effects in macroscopic systems, should provide sufficient motivation for further investigation.
+In particular, these tests are predominantly focused on contexts that allow one to neglect the "gravity aspects" of the quantum-gravity problem: one tests candidate quantum properties of spacetime, linked to gravity only by its role in motivating the quantum-spacetime hypothesis, in situations where the geometrodynamics of spacetime can indeed be ignored.
+We have already argued elsewhere~\cite{grf2010honor} that it might be proper to at least explore some aspects of the interplay between quantum-spacetime effects and gravity.
+We here take as starting point an analysis, which fits perfectly the strategy we are advocating, reported by Camacho in Ref.~\cite{Camacho}.
+This concerns how the Chandrasekhar model~\cite{Chandrasekhar} of white dwarfs could be modified introducing a class of energy-momentum (on-shell/dispersion) relation that have been of interest in the quantum-spacetime literature.